mozilla/mozwebqa-test-templates/templateREADME.md

 3. Use the parameter `--credentials=/full/path/to/credentials.yaml` when running the tests

 ##### Destructive
+By default only tests that do not write data to the website or database will be run.
-To avoid accidentally running tests that write data to the website you must declare `--destructive` to run the tests.
+To run tests that write data to the website you must declare `--destructive` at the command line.

 ##### Selenium Grid
 If testing across networks, operating systems and multiple browsers is your deed then it's a Selenium Grid you need.